-In the 1950 census, WWII refugees constituted more than 15% of the total population in West Germany of around 50 million.
+In the 1950 census, West Germany had a resident population of around 50 million including 8 million WWII refugees.
 The map in Figure 1 illustrates the population share of refugees in 1950 at the municipality level in what became the state of Baden-Württemberg in 1952.
 The census defines refugees as individuals who in 1939 (i) resided in the territories of pre-WWII Germany east of the post-WWII occupation zones or (ii) resided outside of pre-WWII Germany and were native German speakers.
-The map suggests a spatial discontinuity in the share of refugees in 1950 that coincides with the South-West German border between the 1945-1949 French and US occupation zones.
+The map suggests a spatial discontinuity in the share of refugees in 1950 that coincides with the South-West German border between the 1945-49 French and US occupation zones.